Kensington (SA)

 Kensington shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Kensington's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15 and above, 48.2% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-This educational advantage is driven by bachelor degrees at 30.6%, followed by postgraduate qualifications at 13.1% and graduate diplomas at 4.5%.
+Kensington's educational attainment notably exceeds broader benchmarks.
+Among residents aged 15+, 48.2% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+Bachelor degrees are the most prevalent at 30.6%, followed by postgraduate qualifications at 13.1% and graduate diplomas at 4.5%.
 Vocational pathways account for 21.9% of qualifications, with advanced diplomas at 9.5% and certificates at 12.4%.

-Educational participation is high in Kensington, with 28.9% of residents currently enrolled in formal education.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education.
 This includes 8.6% in tertiary education, 8.0% in primary education, and 6.9% pursuing secondary education.

 Frequently Asked Questions - Education